next-in-cmd/NexiBot/README.md

 **3. Data Storage:**

-**MySQL:** Relational databases to store structured data, such as employee details, HR policies, and IT support tickets.
+**MongoDB:** Relational databases to store structured data, such as employee details, HR policies, and IT support tickets.

 **4. Frontend Interface:**